A Megalithic Passage Tomb That Dates Back 5,500 Years Has Been Discovered In County Meath, Ireland

 — University College Dublin (@ucddublin) July 16, 2018

-Owen Brennan, the Executive Chairman of Devenish, explained that part of the reason why his company chose this location for their agri-technology company to work in is down to the gorgeous landscape that surrounds the Megalithic passage tomb as well as the highly fertile soil which can be readily found here.
+Owen Brennan, the executive chairman of Devenish, explained that part of the reason why his company chose this location for their agri-technology company to work in is down to the gorgeous landscape that surrounds the Megalithic passage tomb as well as the highly fertile soil which can be readily found here.

 “Devenish invested in this farm at Dowth because of its fertile soil, its location beside the Boyne and its beautiful landscape.”